Accidental Activists: Background and history

 Before any lawsuits are filed, DeBoer and Rowse, both nurses, are living together as a couple, and have four adopted children.
 DeBoer adopted two of the children and Rowse the other two, because Michigan wouldn't allow joint adoption due to their status as a same-sex couple, but single people were allowed to adopt.
 When a truck traveling in the wrong lane nearly hit their car head-on, it was a wake-up call for the couple.
 They realized there was very little they could do to make sure the other one would get custody of the children of the other partner, if one of them unexpectedly died.
 In order to prevent this scenario from happening, the couple started looking for ways to protect their children.
 They started putting wills and trusts in place, but those documents basically had no legal status, because it would be within a judge's discretion to award that child to someone else.

 In 2011, Mandi Wright, a photojournalist for the Detroit Free Press, heard about their plight, and started documenting it.
 In 2012, DeBoer and Rowse announced at a news conference they were filing a federal lawsuit against the state; Wright and another reporter accompanying her from the newspaper, were the only media there.
-The couple filed their lawsuit in January 2012 in federal court, but U.S. District Judge Bernard Friedman suggested they take an different route.
+The couple filed their lawsuit in January 2012 in federal court, but U.S. District Judge Bernard Friedman suggested they take a different route.
 He told them to instead challenge Michigan's same-sex marriage ban, which voters had approved in 2004, so they took Friedman's advice.
 Friedman then ordered a trial on the issue, arguing that a trial "was in order on such a decisive issue".
 At the conclusion of the trial, the judge ruled in the couple's favor, stating Michigan's ban on same-sex marriage was unconstitutional.